PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 confined to a a certain length of work hours, longer than that of those still at the company?

-Combined with insights from the bar chart, there are indications that working for longer hours, when compared to employees still at the company, may have contributed to these employees leaving.
+Combined with previous insights, there are indications that working for longer hours, when compared to employees still at the company, may have contributed to these employees leaving.

-I wanted to see how